 Protect your eyes from the sun

-If you’re looking for a standard pair of glasses with UV protection, we also have a range of lens packages which you can upgrade to from our basic clear lenses.
+If you’d prefer a standard pair of glasses with UV protection, we also have a range of lens packages which you can upgrade to from our basic clear lenses.
 The Gold, Platinum and Diamond packages all have an anti-UV and anti-reflective coating to protect your eyes all year round.
+However, we would still recommend sunglasses, especially if you spend a lot of time outside.

 Eat a healthy, balanced diet